 - Share or write down 3 things that you’re grateful for.

 - Go to bed at the same time each night.

 2. Talk with Your Child/Teen.

-Mental health should be a routine topic of conversation in everyone’s home, but it’s not always easy getting your children to talk.
+Mental health should be a routine topic of conversation in everyone’s home, but it’s not always easy getting your children with stress to talk.
 How can we be intentional with our time and engage in deep, meaningful conversations with our children?

 Eating family meals together and taking advantage of time together in the car are both great opportunities for sparking up conversation.
 If you have multiple children, you can also consider scheduling one-on-one outings with each child.
 This provides special time to connect with them and may help them feel more comfortable opening up to us in conversation.